Skip to main content

 Edit fields

-Summary: Set the summary for the cloned issue.
-The summary of the source issue is displayed by default.
+Summary: Define the summary for the cloned issue.
+The original issue's summary is automatically shown.

-Epic Name: Epics in company-managed projects have the epic name field.
-If you clone an epic from a company-managed project, you can set the epic name field for the cloned epic.
-The epic name of the source epic is displayed by default in this case.
+Epic Name: In company-managed projects, epics come with an epic name field.
+When you clone an epic from a company-managed project, you have the option to specify the epic name for the new epic.
+By default, the epic name from the original epic is displayed in such instances.

 Replace with: Text you want as replacement if find text is found in description.
 Leave this field blank if you want to remove the find text from the description.
 If find in description field is empty or when the find text is not found, nothing happens to the description of the cloned issue.
 Its value will be cloned like all other fields.

-Clone Attachments NEW : If the source issue has attachment(s) and if you have create attachment permission in the target project, you can decide if you want to clone the attachments or not.
-By default, it is selected to clone attachments.
-If the field doesn’t appear, it either means that the source issue doesn’t have attachments, or that you don’t have the permission to add attachments in the target project.
+Clone Attachments: If the source issue contains attachments and you have permission to create attachments in the target project, you have the option to choose whether to clone the attachments.
+By default, it is set to clone attachments.
+If you do not see the field, it indicates that either the source issue lacks attachments or you lack the privilege to add attachments in the target project.

 Labels: Existing labels of the source issue will be displayed by default.
-You can select additional labels from the existing ones or add additional new custom labels.
+You can select additional labels from the existing ones in your instance or add additional new custom labels.
 The labels inserted in the field will be added to all created issues.

-Components: In company-managed projects components can be defined and selected in the issues.
-If you clone to a company-managed project, you can select components to be set from the existing components in the target projects.
-This selection list will be populated every time you select a new target project.
-If you select a team-managed project as target project, the field disappears as components aren’t available in team-managed projects.
+Components: In company-managed projects, you have the ability to define and choose components within the issues.
+When cloning to a company-managed project, you can conveniently select components from the ones already present in the target project.
+This selection list automatically updates each time you choose a new target project.
+However, if you opt for a team-managed project as the target, the component field vanishes since components are not supported in team-managed projects.

-Fix Versions: In company-managed projects releases can be defined and selected in the issues fix version field.
-If you clone to a company-managed project, you can select releases to be set in the fix version field from the existing releases in the target projects.
-This selection list will be populated every time you select a new target project.
-If you select a team-managed project as target project, the field disappears as releases aren’t available in team-managed projects.
+Fix Versions: In company-managed projects, releases can be designated and chosen in the fix version field.
+When cloning to a company-managed project, you have the option to select releases to assign in the fix version field from the defined releases in the target project.
+This list of selections will be automatically filled each time you pick a new target project.
+However, if you designate a team-managed project as the target project, the field will vanish since releases are not supported in team-managed projects.

 Due date: Select a due date to be set.